 \subsection{Algorithm for Computing Holoraumy}

-The final principal algorithm presented here is that which computes the holoraumy tensors.
-The distinction between holoraumy and closure is simply in taking the commutator rather than the anticommutator of supercovariant derivatives.
-As a result, the procedure for computing holoraumy is similar to the procedure of ``SUSYSolve," i.e., Algorithms \ref{alg:susysolve1} and \ref{alg:susysolve2}, except that the goal is to compute the classification of terms given values for the coefficients of the supersymmetry rules, rather than apply such a classification to find the values.
-This classification is useful, since in every single on-shell 4D, \(\mathcal{N} = 1\) multiplet studied in \cite{Gates2020a}, the fermionic holoraumy included equation-of-motion terms; in 4D supergravity, there were even gauge terms.
-To obtain the holoraumy, with terms classified, the function ``Holoraumy" takes as input an array ``fields" of fields, the supersymmetry transformation rules ``susy" for the multiplet, a basis \(\Gamma^{A}\) for the Clifford algebra, substitution rules ``subs" which take the coefficients of the multiplets to their values,\footnote{The imagined use of ``Holoraumy" is as a calculation which follows the solution of a multiplet.
+Our final algorithm computes holoraumy.
+Since the distinction between holoraumy and closure is simply in taking the commutator rather than the anticommutator of supercovariant derivatives, we adapt the procedure of ``SUSYSolve.''
+However, now the intended output is the classification of terms, which is useful because in every single on-shell 4D, \(\mathcal{N} = 1\) multiplet studied in \cite{Gates2020a}, the fermionic holoraumy included equation-of-motion terms; in 4D supergravity, there were even gauge terms.
+The algorithm ``Holoraumy'' (see \ref{alg:holoraumy}) takes as input an array ``fields'' of fields, the supersymmetry transformation rules ``susy'' for the multiplet, a basis \(\Gamma^{A}\) for the Clifford algebra, substitution rules ``subs'' which take the coefficients of the multiplets to their values,\footnote{The imagined use of ``Holoraumy'' is as a calculation which follows the solution of a multiplet.
 It would be inconvenient to rewrite the supersymmetry transformation rules with the solved coefficients; for this reason, we have preferred to enable a separate listing of the computed values.
-See the end of this section for examples.} and the indices ``Inds" to be used in the commutator of supercovariant derivatives.
+See the end of this section for examples.} and the indices ``Inds'' to be used in the commutator of supercovariant derivatives.